dmccreary/micropython-clocks-and-watches/docs/lessons/01-get-local-time.md

 1. Hour is the hour in 24-hour format.
 If we want to display the hour in 12-hour format we will need to do some formatting.
 1. Weekday is a numeric code that runs from 0 for Monday to 6 for Sunday.
 2. Yearday is the day of the year.
-January 1st is the fist day of the year so it is a 1.
+January 1st is the fist day of the year so it is a 1 (not 0).

 ## Printing Formatted Dates